Mixpanel

 Setup

-In OneSignal, navigate to Settings > Integrations > Mixpanel and click Activate.
+In OneSignal, navigate to Data > Integrations > Mixpanel and click Activate.

 USER ID PROPERTY

-Recommended: The User ID Property section refers to any Mixpanel user property that needs to be the same value as the OneSignal External ID.
+The User ID Property refers to any Mixpanel user property that has the same value as the OneSignal External ID.

-In this example, you can see the Mixpanel "User ID" property matches the OneSignal External ID.
+Example shows the Mixpanel integration "User ID" property maps to the OneSignal External ID.

 Mixpanel > Users > User Profile Properties